SkygearIO/chat/doc/pubsub.md

 Normally, you will not call `sendTypingIndicator` yourself, we provided helper to bind to the input event that will send the event.
 You just subscribe the indicator event in your application code.

+# Message Receipt

+This is PLANING.
+Not to implement in v2.

+The pubsub channel is based on `user_id`

+- subscribeReceipt(callback([Receipts])))

+The behaviour is:

+- When a receipts on a message is created/updated.
+- plugin will collect all receipts on that message.
+- send all receipts to the callback as array.